10 Best ETFs for Any Investing Goal or Style

 To start off our list of 10 best ETFs to hold for any investing goal or style, we'll start with widely traded funds that track broadly diversified indices.
 What this means is that these ETFs each track an index that holds stocks across several sectors.
 However, each has its own

-- Spider S&P 500 (SPY): Opening to investors in 1993, SPY is the first ETF available on the market.
+- Spider S&P 500 (SPY): Opening to investors in 1993, SPY was the first ETF available on the market.
 As its name suggests, SPY passively tracks the S&P 500 index, which represents over 500 of the largest stocks in the U.S., as measured by market capitalization.
 This means that shareholders get a diversified portfolio of stocks like Apple (AAPL), Microsoft (MSFT), and Alphabet (GOOG).
 SPY can work well as a standalone investment for long-term investment objectives or as a core holding in a more diversified portfolio.
 Potential investors should be aware that, although SPY holds hundreds of stocks, short-term declines in value should be expected.
-The expense ratio for SPY is just 0.0945 percent or $9.45 annually for every $10,000 invested.
+The expense ratio for SPY is just 0.0945% or $9.45 annually for every $10,000 invested.
 This makes SPY cheaper than most S&P 500 index funds.

 - iShares Russell 2000 (IWM): This ETF can be a smart choice for aggressive investors wanting broad exposure to small-cap stocks.
 IWM tracks the Russell 2000 index, which represents about 2,000 U.S. stocks of small-capitalization.
 Small-cap stocks have more market risk than large-cap stocks but they also have the potential for higher long-term returns.
 IWM can make a good satellite fund in a portfolio by increasing earning potential while reducing risk through diversification.
-Expenses for IWM are 0.20 percent or $20 annually for every $10,000 invested.
+Expenses for IWM are 0.19% or $19 annually for every $10,000 invested.

 - Vanguard S&P 400 Mid-Cap 400 (IVOO): Vanguard is best known for their high-quality, low-cost, no-load mutual funds but they also have a diverse selection of ETFs and IVOO may be the best mid-cap ETF on the market.
 Mid-cap stocks are often called the "sweet spot" of the market because they have historically averaged higher long-term returns than large-cap stocks while carrying lower market risk than small-cap stocks.
 This dual quality in an investment makes IVOO a smart choice to use as an aggressive core holding or as a compliment to an S&P 500 index fund.
-The expense ratio for IVOO is 0.15 percent, or $15 annually for ever $10,000 invested.
+The expense ratio for IVOO is 0.10%, or $10 annually for ever $10,000 invested.

 - iShares MSCI EAFE (EFA): If you had to choose just one foreign stock ETF to buy, EFA would be a smart choice.
 This ETF tracks the MSCI EAFE index, which represents over 900 stocks in the developed world regions of Europe, “Australasia” (Australia & New Zealand), and the Far East, which makes up the EAFA acronym.
 The stocks include large- and mid-cap holdings.
 Foreign investing tends to carry higher market risk than U.S. investing, which means that EFA is best used as a satellite holding in a diversified portfolio.
-The expense ratio for EFA is 0.33 percent or $33 annually for every $10,000 invested.
+The expense ratio for EFA is 0.32% or $32 annually for every $10,000 invested.

 Best ETFs for Sectors